goauthentik/authentik/docs/integrations/services/sonarr/index.md

 - `sonarr.company` is the FQDN of the Sonarr install.
 - `passbook.company` is the FQDN of the passbook install.

-Create an application in passbook.
 Create a Proxy Provider with the following values

 - Internal host